Veganism and Leather

 The waste produced by leather tanners can contaminate groundwater, rivers, lakes, and soil.
 Even animals not killed directly by the leather industry can suffer from the pollution and contaminants the industry generates.

 Even though it is cruel to make and wear, the popularity of leather in the fashion industry is not doubted.
 To say that leather jackets are popular is a massive understatement.
 Not only are leather jackets, bags, and purses currently in fashion, their popularity has stood the test of time.

 If They Are Cruel, Why Are Leather Jackets and Purses So Popular?

 Vintage Style: Leather jackets are popular partly because they give the wearer a classic look.
 In varying degrees, leather jackets have been fashionable since the 1930s.
-Their classic, timeless style means that purchasing a leather jacket can be an outerwear investment that is unlikely to go out of style.
+Their classic, timeless style means purchasing a leather jacket can be an outerwear investment that is unlikely to go out of style.

 Practicality: As temperatures become cooler, leather jackets become a practical outerwear choice.
-Leather is a heavy textile that is well insulated and capable of keeping the wearer warm.
+Leather is a heavy textile that is well-insulated and capable of keeping the wearer warm.

 Versatility: Leather jackets can be worn year-round.
 While their insulating properties make leather jackets useful in the colder months, they can also be worn as an accessory during warmer months.

 Durability: Leather jackets are extremely durable.
 They can be worn for years without showing significant wear.
 Some believe leather jackets look better with age.
 A well-worn leather jacket can be a stylish and comfortable piece of clothing.